Hessenberg varieties of parabolic type: Preliminaries

-Calculating the Poincar\'e polynomial of a Schubert variety or a union of Schubert varieties is a application of this combinatorial description, as shown in the following example. \begin{example} Let $G=GL_4(\C)$ and consider $w=s_1s_2s_3s_1$.
-The set
+Calculating the Poincar\'e polynomial of a Schubert variety or a union of Schubert varieties is a application of this combinatorial description. \begin{example} Let $G=GL_4(\C)$ and consider $w=s_3s_2s_1s_3$.
+The set $\{v\in W \mid v\leq w\}$ is the set of all possible subwords of $w$.
+When $w=s_3s_2s_1s_3$ this set is